kohkimakimoto/hq/README.md

 # HQ

-HQ is a simplistic job queue engine.
+HQ is a simplistic job queue engine communicated by HTTP messages.

 ## Table of Contents